mattray/mattray.github.io/_posts/2022-05-06-preseed-installing-debian-on-a-headless-mac.md

     linux   /install.amd/vmlinux auto=true priority=critical vga=788 --- quiet url=http://10.0.0.2/preseed.cfg netcfg/get_hostname=farnsworth netcfg/get_domain=bottlebru.sh
 ```

-After making these changes, hit F10 to run the installation with these settings.
+After making these changes, hit F10 to run the installation with your settings.
+I ran through this a few times with a working MacBook Air so I could verify the preseed settings were correct and iterate until I got everything right.
+Once it worked, I updated the preseed for the MacBook Pro and ran the installation.
+About 5 minutes later, I heard the distinctive Apple reboot sound and I was able to SSH into my new Linux server.

 ## 2016 MacBook Pro Preseed